NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc20.md

     // ==================== STEP 2: FINALIZE ====================

-    /// @notice Complete the swap with decryption proof from KMS
+    /// Complete the swap with decryption proof from KMS
-    /// @param encryptedAmount The handle from initiateSwap
+    /// encryptedAmount: The handle from initiateSwap
-    /// @param cleartextAmount The decrypted value
+    /// cleartextAmount: The decrypted value
-    /// @param decryptionProof Proof from KMS that decryption is valid function finalizeSwap(
+    /// decryptionProof: Proof from KMS that decryption is valid function finalizeSwap(
         euint64 encryptedAmount,
         uint64 cleartextAmount,